-Hushpuppy, her daddy, and indeed all their friends in the “bathtub,” the section of New Orleans past the levees, like what in popular parlance might be described as squalor and poverty but to their minds it’s the Garden of Eden.
+Hushpuppy, her daddy, and indeed all their friends in the “bathtub,” the section of New Orleans past the levees, live in what in popular parlance might be described as squalor and poverty but to their minds it’s the Garden of Eden.
 They’re surrounded by greenery and wildlife in what Wink calls the “prettiest place on earth,” and he derides the dry, industrial side of New Orleans for its ugliness from the family motorboat.
-They eat like kings as well, enjoying freshly caught shrimp and crab right off the shell.
+They eat like kings as well, enjoying freshly caught shrimp and crab right out of the shell.
 Wink slaughters his own chickens and barbecues them on a grill while warning his daughter of less exalted places in the dry territories where they only celebrate holidays once a year in contrast to the Bathtub’s ongoing festive spirit.
-And it’s spirit of fellowship as well.
-Everyone helps out everyone else like they’re kin; before going off on a dangerous mission, Wink informs his daughter, “And if anything happen to me, Walsh is daddy.”
-It’s no wonder that the prospect of being “rescued” and sent off to a shelter is looked on as akin to imprisonment.
-To Hushpuppy’s eyes the clean but sterile shelter, where she’s forced to braid her wild hair and wear ruffled dresses, is “like a fish tank without the water.
+And it’s a spirit of fellowship as well.
+Everyone helps out everyone else like they’re kin.
+Before going off on a dangerous mission, Wink informs his daughter, “And if anything happen to me, Walsh is daddy.”
+It’s no wonder that the prospect of being “rescued” and sent off to a shelter is looked on akin to imprisonment.
+To Hushpuppy’s eyes, the clean but sterile shelter, where she’s forced to braid her wild hair and wear ruffled dresses, is “like a fish tank without the water.
 Where people are plugged into the wall to die.”